Irving Paul Lazar: Career

 During World War II, Lazar, with Benjamin Landis, suggested to the U.S. Army Air Forces that it produce a play to encourage enlistment and to raise funds for the Army Emergency Relief Fund.
 The Air Forces commanding general, Henry H. Arnold, agreed and the play Winged Victory was written by Moss Hart and produced by Hart and Lazar.
-It was a huge success, playing on Broadway and on tour around the U.S. for over a million people.
-A film version was produced during the same period.
+It was a huge success, playing on Broadway and on tour around the U.S. for over a million people in 1943.
+The 1944 film adaptation was directed by George Cukor.

 During the 1950s Lazar expanded from Hollywood deal-making to doing book publishing deals.

 Lazar was an executive producer (with Bernie Brillstein) of John G. Avildsen's Neighbors (1981), starring John Belushi and Dan Aykroyd, and he was an associate producer on two television miniseries, The Thorn Birds (1983) and Robert Kennedy & His Times (1985).

 In 1988, a party was thrown for Lazar at a nightclub where Chazz Palminteri, who was then a struggling actor, was working as a bouncer.
 Lazar tried to enter and was stopped by Palminteri, who did not know who he was.
-Lazar got him fired, which led the broke (and now unemployed) actor to write something for himself to star in since he was not being offered anything, and was inspired to write A Bronx Tale.
+Lazar got him fired, which led the broke (and unemployed) actor to write something for himself to star in since he was not being offered anything, and was inspired to write A Bronx Tale.